-Michael Koch is a partner in a Business Law Group and the Communications and Competition, Antitrust, and Foreign Investment Groups at Goodmans.
-His practice focuses on federal regulatory matters, including communications, copyright, competition, and foreign investment law, in both transactions and litigation.
-Michael assists financial and strategic investors—both domestic and foreign—in completing mergers and acquisitions, advises and represents telecommunications and media companies in navigating Canada’s regulatory framework and before tribunals (e.g., the CRTC, Copyright Board of Canada, and Competition Tribunal), and advocates on behalf of targets of government-initiated investigations and proceedings brought by the Competition Bureau.
-Michael also appears before the courts on reviews of, and appeals from, decisions of these bodies.
+Partner in a Business Law Group, Communications Group, and Competition and Foreign Investment Group at Goodmans LLP.
+Practice focuses on federal regulatory matters, including communications, copyright, competition, and foreign investment law, in both transactions and litigation.
+Assists financial and strategic investors—both domestic and foreign—in completing mergers and acquisitions, advises and represents telecommunications and media companies in navigating Canada’s regulatory framework and before tribunals (e.g., the CRTC, Copyright Board of Canada, and Competition Tribunal), and advocates on behalf of targets of government-initiated investigations and proceedings brought by the Competition Bureau.
+Also appears before the courts on reviews of, and appeals from, decisions of these bodies.
 Recognized as a leading lawyer recognized in the areas of telecommunications by Chambers Global, Chambers Canada, The Legal 500 Canada, The Canadian Legal Lexpert Directory, the Lexpert Special Edition: Canada's Leading Technology Lawyers and Best Lawyers in Canada.
 Past Chair of the Canada Bar Association’s Competition Section’s Unilateral Practices Committee.
 Writes and speaks frequently on competition law, administrative law, communications regulation and copyright law.

 On September 28, 2018, Coca-Cola Canada Bottling Limited (“CCCBL”), a joint venture established between prominent businessman and philanthropist, Larry Tanenbaum O.C., and Junior Bridgeman, a former NBA player, renowned entrepreneur and owner of Kansas City-based Heartland Coca-Cola Bottling Company, completed its previously announced acquisition of Coca-Cola Refreshments Canada Company (“CCRC”) from Coca-Cola Refreshments USA, Inc., a subsidiary of The Coca-Cola Company (NYSE:KO).